 The minimum flow velocity in the storm sewer shall be 0.75 m/s.
 Velocities in storm sewers shall not exceed 6 m/s.

-Additional protection against erosion, scouring and pipe displacement must be provided by a professional engineer where flow velocities exceed 3.0 m/s.
+Additional protection against erosion, scouring and pipe displacement must be provided by a Professional Engineer where flow velocities exceed 3.0 m/s.

 The storm sewers shall be placed at a minimum slope of 1% on first leg of the system.